ahmedEssamFawaz/Kwik-Motion/README.md

 ## Usage

 **The website is designed to be responsive and accessible on a range of devices.
-It includes information about the company, its services, and its team members.
+It includes information about the company, its services.
 The data for the website is stored in JSON files, which are located in the static/data directory.
 You can modify these files to update the content of the website.**

 ## Credits

-***This project was developed in TypeScript by Your Ahmed Essam.***
+***This project was developed in Nuxt & TypeScript by Your Ahmed Essam.***